-My favorite GO-TO recipe for my signature tacos!
-These are packed with spicy flavor thanks to the addition of chipotle powder, and topped with homemade crunchy pickled radishes & jalapenos for a tangy bite!
+My favorite GO-TO recipe is my signature Chipotle Pork Tacos!
+These tacos will spice up Taco Tuesday, we promise.
+These are packed with spicy flavor thanks to the addition of Sonoran Spice Chipotle Powder, and topped with homemade crunchy pickled radishes & jalapenos for a tangy bite!

-I hold Taco Tuesday in my house religiously every single week.
+I hold Taco Tuesday at my house religiously every single week.

-To be honest, I secretly call these “Man-Catcher Tacos” in my head, I just didn’t know if that would be an appropriate name to use for my title, ha!
+To be honest, I secretly call these tacos, “Man-Catcher Tacos” in my head, I just didn’t know if that would be an appropriate name to use for my title, ha!
 Let me explain.
-The first time I came up with these, I was making dinner for my boyfriend at the time, and he thought they were the best thing to ever touch his lips, and every Tuesday he would ask when could I make “those bomb tacos” again.
-So ladies, if you’re looking to snatch up a hunk of your own, make him these.
+The first time I came up with these, I was making dinner for my boyfriend at the time, and he thought they were the best tacos to ever touch his lips.
+After that, every Tuesday he would ask when could I make “those bomb pork tacos” again.
+So ladies, if you’re looking to snatch up a hunk of your own, make him these!
 Let me just warn you, he may follow up his first bite with the question, “When can we move in together?”

 Chipotle Pork Tacos + Pickled Jalapenos & Radishes